Overview

 Key Provisions

-The Code establishes royalty rates of 5-7 percent depending on mineral type.
-State participation provisions require government equity participation in mining projects.
+The Code establishes royalty rates that vary by mineral type.
+State participation provisions may apply to qualifying projects, but the specific equity position should be checked against the Mining Code, implementing regulations, and the relevant concession instrument rather than treated as automatic for every mining project.
 Environmental management requirements include EIA obligations and rehabilitation provisions.
 Community development provisions are less detailed than the DRC's Mining Code.

 Corridor Implications